 Holly Hardy – Associate Postgraduate Dean; Bristol, North Somerset and South Glos (BNSSG)

 I have a long history of interest in GP education, having been a course organiser in Manchester and Clinical Teacher at the University of NSW Australia.
-I became a GP trainer in 2005 and then a Training Programme Director when I moved to Bristol.
-I have been a nationally elected member of RCGP Council since 2015.
-I have also taken on the clinical lead role of BNSSG Primary Care Training Hub with a focus on multi-disciplinary workforce and training.
-In addition, I am a part-time GP in Horfield and have four children – one at University and three teenagers at home which keeps me busy!
+I have been a nationally elected member of RCGP Council since 2015-2021 and am now Secretary of Severn RCGP Faculty .
+I have also taken on clinical lead role of BNSSG Primary Care Training Hub with a focus on multi-disciplinary workforce and training.
+In addition, I am a part-time GP in Horfield and have four children – three at University and one at home which keeps me busy!
 If you would like to make an appointment to see me, please contact Mandy

 Mandy Price – Bristol GP Training Programme Manager

 I have worked in GP Training since 2001, first at the deanery and now for the Bristol Scheme.
-The bane of my life is my commute to Southmead.
 Outside of work, cooking and walking both help to lower my blood pressure.
 My young, badly behaved dog raises it again.
 I work from 7.30 – 3.30pm, Monday to Friday in the Learning and Research Building at Southmead Hospital.
 Mandy.Price@nbt.nhs.uk (0117) 4148028

 Nick Snelling – Training Programme Director

-I am a partner in a GP practice in Bristol, and also the clinical lead for musculoskeletal medicine within BNSSG CCG.
+I am a partner in a GP practice in Bristol, and also the clinical lead for musculoskeletal medicine within BNSSG ICB.
+I am also a GP trainer.
 In a past life I worked in the private sector as an osteopath and have a particular interest in musculoskeletal medicine and pain management, and was involved in teaching and training osteopaths prior to coming into medicine.
 I have also been involved in expedition medicine for the past 10 years, with numerous cycling and hiking trips abroad.

 Shaba Nabi – Training Programme Director